Funny Farewell Messages from a Team

 - Pick a template in Farewell Cards → (filter by “Office” or “Funny”).

-- Title the card (e.g., “We’ll Miss You, Ayesha!”) and set send date/time.
+- Title the card (e.g., “We’ll Miss You, Ayesha!”) and set the send date/time.

-- Share the link in email/Slack/Teams—contributors can add GIFs, photos, and personal notes.
+- Share the link in email/Slack/Teams; contributors can add GIFs, photos, and personal notes.

 - Optional flair: toggle confetti or background music; drop a team photo.